ArghyaChatterjee/sam2/README.md

   </tr>
 </table>

-With default architectural parameteres of each sam2 models:
+With default architectural parameteres, on the above image on a 4070 RTX GPU:

-- No. of objects sam2_l was able to segment on the above image = 19
+- No. of objects sam2_l model segmented = 19, time took = 1.1538 s
-- No. of objects sam2_s was able to segment on the above image = 16
+- No. of objects sam2_s model segmented = 16, time took = 1.0930 s
-- No. of objects sam2_b+ was able to segment on the above image = 13
+- No. of objects sam2_b+ model segmented = 13, time took = 1.0872 s
-- No. of objects sam2_t was able to segment on the above image = 10
+- No. of objects sam2_t model segmented = 11, time took = 1.0726 s

+N.B: Time was a bit variable for each model on the above image when inferred multiple times but somewhat near the time mentioned above.
+Also, the no. of objects each model segmented were the same when inferred multiple times.

 ### Image prediction